01-edu/public/subjects/foreach/README.md

 ### Instructions

-Write a function `ForEach` that, for an `int` slice, applies a function on each elements of that slice.
+Write a function `ForEach` that, for an `int` slice, applies a function on each element of that slice.

 ### Expected function